cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 <HighlightBox type="note">

-Note how:

 * The creator and its signature are not checked.
-This is not necessary as the app has validated the transaction before sending the message.
+This is not necessary, as the app has validated the transaction before sending the message.
 * The creator is not saved in storage.
-This is a design decision and you may in fact decide to keep the creator.
+This is a design decision; you may in fact decide to keep the creator.

 </HighlightBox>

 ### Register the types in the module

-Now that you have message types and server, you should register the types them in the currently empty `codec.go`.
+Now that you have message types and server, you should register the types in the currently empty `codec.go`.
 Inspire yourself from what you find in `minimal-module-example`:

 ```diff-go [codec.go]
     package checkers